tevaughan/how-to-program/how-to-program.md

 # Introduction

 In 1984, Apple Computer[^Apple] changed the world.
-The Macintosh device ushered in the widespread adoption of the graphical user interface (GUI) conveniently controlled by a pointing device (the mouse).
-Even without any knowledge of how to write a computer program, the user could do useful work on a Macintosh.
-Although easy use was possible with earlier devices, the Macintosh was the first mass-market computing device that did not even ship with a programming language (though programming tools were available separately).
+Introduced in that year, the Macintosh was a computer that anybody could use.
+It initiated the widespread adoption of the graphical user interface (GUI), which is conveniently controlled by a pointing device (the mouse).
+Even without any knowledge of how to write a computer program, one could effectively put the Macintosh to work.
+Although easy use was possible with earlier devices, the Macintosh was the first mass-market computing device that did not even ship with programming tools[^Mac-tools].

 [^Apple]: In 2007, the company changed its name from "Apple Computer" to "Apple".

+[^Mac-tools]: Programming tools were sold separately.

-Basic knowledge of how to use a computer became common.
+Within ten years, basic knowledge of how to use a computer became common.
 Today, each of the desktop workstation, the point-of-sale terminal, the tablet, the cell phone, and even the occasional wrist watch is a device with more computing power than the most advanced, room-sized computers of the 1960s.
 The computer is now an indispensable part of daily life because it can be simultaneously small, computationally powerful, energy-efficient, inexpensive, rugged, and easy to use.
 Widespread reliance on computers implies a correspondongly widespread knowledge of their basic use.

 However, knowledge of how to *program* a computer---that is, knowledge of *advanced* usage, which can redefine the operation of the computer---is not so